Chūō-ku, Sapporo: Overview

 The ward is located in the center of Sapporo.
 As a downtown district of the city, there are a lot of governmental offices and buildings of companies.
 The City Hall of Sapporo, the office building of the government of Hokkaido and the headquarters of Hokkaidō Police office are located.

 Chūō-ku is also the centre for sightseeing, and many of historical and entertainment facilities of Sapporo are located.
 Odori Park lies on the centre of the ward, and Sapporo TV Tower is placed on the eastern end of the park.
 The Sapporo Snow Festival is also held annually in Odori Park.
 The largest shinto shrine in Hokkaidō prefecture, Hokkaido Shrine (Hokkaidō jingu) is located in Miyanomori area, and draws a number of people on the island during Oshougatsu (the New Year's Day).
 Maruyama Zoo, Mt.
 Okura Ski Jump Stadium, and Miyanomori middle hill jump stadium are near the shrine.

 Susukino area has many bars and pubs.
 The street car runs from there to Odori Park going around the ward.
-A beautiful panorama view is enjoyable on the top of Mt.
+A panorama view is enjoyable on the top of Mt.
 Moiwa, which has a ropeway.
 Memorial guest hall, Hōhei Kan, is in Nakajima Park, which houses a music hall Sapporo Concert Hall "Kitara".
 The Hokkaido University Botanical Gardens is also in this ward.